manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 This repository contains the code used for the development of the Apostle Islands Ice Cover Model, which serves as a companion to the research paper currently under review in Geophysical Research Letters (GRL).
 It provides the necessary code and data to reproduce the findings and results presented in the paper.

-The Apostle Islands Ice Cover Model is designed to simulate and forecast ice cover dynamics in the Apostle Islands region of the Great Lakes.
+The Apostle Islands Ice Cover Model is designed to forecast ice cover in the Apostle Islands region of the Great Lakes.
 It incorporates various teleconnections and local data to predict ice cover.
 The code in this repository represents the implementation of the model, along with the necessary data processing and analysis steps.

 ## Current Status